+'''

+username=username

-username=username password=password
+password=password

+'''

 The username and password values must match an existing user account in the Authentication provider for the default security realm and must belong to a role that has permission to start a server.
-For information on roles and permissions, see Users, Groups, And Security Roles in Securing WebLogic Resources Using Roles and Policies.
+For information on roles and permissions, see "Users, Groups, And Security Roles" in Securing Resources Using Roles and Policies for Oracle WebLogic Server.